henriquedanc/camel-k-adapters/DeployJsonSocket.md

 cd /opt/sas/routes
 ```

-- copy the [JsonSocket.java](routes/JsonSocket.java) file into the routes directory above
+- Copy the [JsonSocket.java](routes/JsonSocket.java) file into the routes directory above

-- run the integration
+- Run the integration

 ```
 # if node-affitity is needed, enable its trait by setting: